sschoener/unity-unmanaged/README.md

+This is a companion repository to my [Unmanaging Unity blogpost](https://blog.s-schoener.com/2024-11-02-unmanaging-unity/).

 There are three things in this repository.

 - `UnityExposedProject` is a Unity project that produces an assembly `UnityExposed.dll` so that dependencies are correctly setup.
 Note that this script has a hardcoded path to a Unity DLL.
 You need to adapt it to your local setup to run it.